connectrpc/connect-go/README.md

 Within those parameters, reRPC follows semantic versioning.

 That said, please remember that reRPC is one person's labor of love.
+(Well...love and frustration.
+Mostly love.)
 It'll probably take me a few days to respond to issues and pull requests.
 If you're using reRPC in production, I'd love your [help maintaining this project][maintainers-issue].

 ## Legal

 Offered under the [MIT license][license].
-This is a personal project, developed in my spare time - it's not endorsed by, supported by, or (as far as I know) used by my employer.
+This is a personal project developed in my spare time - it's not endorsed by, supported by, or (as far as I know) used by my current or former employers.

 [APIv2]: https://blog.golang.org/protobuf-apiv2
 [docs]: https://github.com/akshayjshah/rerpc/wiki